maldorne/maldorne.org/webs/en/source/_posts/2020/12/30/winter-20-21-updates.md

   - [Novedades]
 ---

-Cambios y actualizaciones de librerías para la versión **v20.09 Anduin**.
-Este post irá siendo actualizado durante el invierno:
+Changes and updates to the mudlib in its **v20.09 Anduin** version.
+This post will be updated during the winter:

-### Actualizaciones para jugadores
+### Player updates

-  * Arreglado error en el comando `characters`.
+  * Fixed error with `characters` command.
-  * Revisadas las ayudas para múltiples comandos.
+  * Help for several commands has been reviewed and/or translated.

-### Actualizaciones para desarrolladores
+### Developer updates

-  * Arreglados algunos errores en múltiples comandos: `tail`, `ls`, y otros.
+  * Fixed some errors with several commands: `tail`, `ls`, and others.